Lehrter-Lab/CGEM/cgem-dev.md

 python shiny_extract.py 10 > nco_all.sh
 ```

+Run in a batch script because of environment, `submit.python.sh`.

 Run the nco commands.
-You need to be in a different session than either compiling or running python, because the modules conflict.
+You need to be in a different session than either compiling or running python, because the modules conflict. `submit.nco_extract.sh`.

 Load these modules:
 ```